dsp-jetpack/JetPack/doc/deployment_guide.md

     * Add the following line to each node using static IP addressing, substituting IP address:

         ```yaml
-        "iDRAC_ip": "<iDRACIpHere>",
+        "idrac_ip": "<idracIpHere>",
         ```
-        Only service_tag or iDRAC_ip should be specified for each overcloud node, not both.
+        Only service_tag or idrac_ip should be specified for each overcloud node, not both.

-        The iDRACs using DHCP will be assigned an IP address from the management allocation pool specified in the .ini file.
+        The idracs using DHCP will be assigned an IP address from the management allocation pool specified in the .ini file.
 The parameters that specify the pool range are:

         * management_allocation_pool_start

         * management_allocation_pool_end

-        During deployment, the iDRACs using DHCP will be automatically assigned an IP address and discovered.
+        During deployment, the idracs using DHCP will be automatically assigned an IP address and discovered.
 The IP addresses assigned to the nodes can be seen after the undercloud is deployed:

         * In /var/lib/dhcpd/dhcpd.leases on the SAH node
         * In ~/instackenv.json on the Director Node